 Working in the teacher training field is crucial because, in this role, you’re using your expertise and experience to help create quality ESL educators and get them ready for the classroom.
 Aside from conducting training, you will also be doing evaluation work and developing teacher development programs.

-To get qualified for this role, you may need additional qualifications like the DELTA, but sometimes your TEFL/TESOL certification teaching experience and is enough to get a foot in the door.
+To persue this role, you may need additional qualifications like the DELTA, but sometimes your TEFL/TESOL certification and teaching experience is enough to get a foot in the door.